-London, UK - This month the Queen Elizabeth Olympic Park in London was transformed into an immersive spider's den of video-mapping, robotics, pyrotechnics, acrobatics and high energy music as the Arcadia Spectacular landed to celebrate its 10th anniversary with its only two UK dates of 2018.
+London, UK – The Queen Elizabeth Olympic Park in London was transformed into an immersive spider’s den of video-mapping, robotics, pyrotechnics, acrobatics and high energy music as the Arcadia Spectacular landed to celebrate its 10th anniversary with its only two UK dates of 2018.

 The production’s award-winning visual feast of a show, Metamorphosis, took centre stage alongside a performance by an Australian Aboriginal tribe, the Whadjuk Noongar and sets from world-class DJs including Leftfield and Rudimental.

 Alongside the Arcadia team was the show’s long-term lighting and visuals control partner, Avolites, celebrating five technologically exciting years of partnership with the Arcadia team as continuous providers of the latest lighting and media server control technology and support.
 This, combined with the creative minds of founders metalwork artist, Pip Rush and concert structure specialist, Bertie Cole, has seen this event become the visceral three-dimensional experience it is today.

 Suddenly, everything was coordinated from one place and the light and visuals were all run through Avolites lighting consoles and media serversPip Rush, Arcadia

 Founded in 2007 Arcadia is an immersive stage-cum-art installation built from scrap military hardware.
 Since its inception, the spectacular has developed a series of unique, immersive shows that reimagine theatre, circus and the dancefloor.

 “As Arcadia has grown we have realised that we are not building a stage but creating sculptures which are a magnet to people who specialise in all different types of disciplines,” says Rush.